unkokaeru/digital-garden/content/ChatGPT Prompts.md

 # Morning Briefings
+*Break this into parts to try and fix overloading the model!!*
 ```
 Give me a morning briefing, given that I'm a male mathematics university student living in Lincoln, England - make sure to include both the news (from various sources from both local and global sources) and weather!
 Let me know about any career-related things too to help me prepare for graduation (I'm also currently an online personal tutor, so anything related to that would be great too - I tutor GCSE and A-Level STEM subjects).
 Also, is there any mathematical news recently?
 Thanks!
 Be friendly and upbeat and say something witty at the end :)